 Try to increase fresh fruits, vegetables, grains, mushrooms, herbs and teas.
 Products which contain omega-3’s, are usually found in freshwater fish like salmon and mackerel, are great.
 Finally you can add complex carbohydrates, yogurt, and seaweed.
 They are believed to increase the activity of T cells plus their escort cells.
 These cells increase the production of antibodies and the fighting cells.

 In traditional Asian style medicine, herbal remedies and foods are used as a medicine.
 Within the Asian culture, they have combined many types of herbs that produce healing effects on the body.
 Some may come from the root, bark, leaves, or seeds of various plants.
 Other products may be incorporated into food as an ingredient, such as mushrooms or a particular type of spices such as turmeric.
+Mushrooms are often underrated and they have a lot of vitamins in them.
+You can also try using different strains of mushroom like the Mexican Cubensis as they have medicinal values which will cure your body’s illness.
 Anything that improves overall health is also likely to strengthen the immune system.

 Here are more recommended foods to add to your diet: